-Based on the nature of the rule table, a rules creator can decide to use a vertical format (as in the examples above where concrete rules go vertically one after another) or a horizontal format where Condition and Action are located in the rows and the rules themselves go into columns.
-Here is an example of the proper horizontal format for the same rule table "helloWorld":
+Based on the nature of the rules table, a rules creator can decide to use a vertical format (as in the examples above where concrete rules go vertically one after another) or a horizontal format where Condition and Action are located in the rows and the rules themselves go into columns.
+Here is an example of the proper horizontal format for the same rules table "helloWorld":

-Rules void helloVVorld(int hour) //horizontal Hour From 0 12 18 23 Hour To 11 17 22 24 Greeting Good Morning Good Afternoon Good Evening Good Night
+Rules void he Rules void helloWorld(int hour) //horizontal Hour From our From 0 12 18 23 Hour To Hour To 11 17 22 24 Greeting Good Morning Good Afternoon Good Evening Good Night

 OpenRules[®] automatically recognizes that a table has a vertical or a horizontal format.
-You can use Excel's Copy and Paste Special feature to transpose a rule table from one format to another.
+You can use Excel's Copy and Paste Special feature to transpose a rules table from one format to another.

 Note.
-When a rule table has too many rules (more than you can see on one page) it is better to use the vertical format to avoid Excel's limitations: a worksheet has a maximum of 65,536 rows but it is limited to 256 columns.
+When a rules table has too many rules (more than you can see on one page) it is better to use the vertical format to avoid Excel's limitations: a worksheet has a maximum of 65,536 rows but it is limited to 256 columns.